andymasteroffish/processing_trig_workshop/README.md

 Each folder contains a different Processing example from this class.
 You can check out the code for individual exmaples, or download the entire repository as a zip file by clicking the green "clone or download" button on the top left.

+player.png is used in the stretch and bounce example.
+I copied it into the root of this repo to make it easier to find.

+Feel free to email me at andy@andymakes.com.

 ## Processing Commands Used

 The full [Processing reference](https://processing.org/reference/) is very useful but to save time, here are link to pages for the commands used in this workshop.